AxArjun/worker-safety-detection-using-Yolo-and-streamlit/README.md

 - Helmet
 - Safety vest

-using a custom-trained YOLO model.
+Using a custom-trained YOLO model.

 ## Features
-- Real-time CCTV detection
+- Real-time CCTV detection(IN PROGRESS)
 - Helmet and vest classification
 - Bounding boxes and confidence score
 - Can be deployed on edge or cloud